 Rough, tight and woollen clothing: Wear light, smooth, soft, non-binding clothing instead.

-Dr Pang also advises wearing gloves and protective clothing when doing housework to avoid coming into contact with allergens and household skin irritants, such harsh detergents and household cleaning agents.
+A/Prof Pang also advises wearing gloves and protective clothing when doing housework to avoid coming into contact with allergens and household skin irritants, such harsh detergents and household cleaning agents.

 Special tips for children with eczema

 Here are some tips on what to do if your child has rash due to eczema: